How to Start a Dog Treat Business

 Step 11: Set up an Accounting System

-Setting up an accounting system for your dog bakery business is critical to the long-term success of your business.
+Setting up an accounting system for your dog treat business is critical to the long-term success of your business.

 Staying on top of taxes not only keeps the business out of trouble with the government but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.